|

 Matters arising

-The June 2025 minutes were proposed by CN and seconded by MoT, the minutes were signed off by the vice Chairman, HC.
+The August 2025 minutes were proposed by CN and seconded by ST, the minutes were signed off by the Chairman, MT.

 Chairman's Report